 The Boston Marathon represents the epitome of marathon racing for many runners.
-It’s the only one race that you can’t simply sign up for – you must qualify.
-Most people think that you have to hit the Boston Marathon qualifying times in order to race in it.
+It’s the only race that you can’t simply sign up for – you must qualify.
+Most people think you have to hit the Boston Marathon qualifying times to race in it.
 But as you’ll read below, that is only one way to qualify for the Boston Marathon.

-We’ve painstakingly created our list below based on documented methods and feedback from past runners.
+We’ve painstakingly created our list below of qualifying standards and methods based on feedback from past runners.
 We will be adding to this list as additional feedback is presented to us.
 We hope you enjoy the list.

 Let’s get to it.